RaphaeleL/PersonDetection/README.md

 This repo contains inference and training code for YOLOv3 and Tiny Yolov3 in PyTorch based on the Repository of Ultralytics https://github.com/ultralytics/yolov3

-This code is adjusted to projects case in which we had to detect a large number of persons on images and videos This means the configurations of Yolov3 (the files in the cfg folder) are adjusted to only use one class of objects and the classes file (classes.names in the data folder) only contains the person.class
+This code is adjusted to the projects case in which we had to detect a large number of persons on images and videos This means the configurations of YOLOv3 (the files in the cfg folder) are adjusted to only use one class of objects and the classes file (classes.names in the data folder) only contains the person class

 ## Table of Contents